SeanGavan/382-Lab-3/README.md

 |   2    |       1      |      11111111        |
 |   3    |       1      |      11111111        |
 |   4    |       0      |      00000001        |
+The data is this way because the multiple 3's correspond to the multiple columns of pixels.
+Lines 2 and 3 tell us that
+the button is active, and 4 tells us when the switch is on and then beginning to turn off.

 RESET Signal on falling edge questions:
 _______________________________________